kathoef/jupyter-container-blueprints/README.md

 docker run -p 8888:8888 -v $(pwd):/home/jupyter/persistent -it jupyter /bin/bash
 ```

 in the directory, in which e.g. your already existing Jupyter notebooks are located.
-In the container execute `./jupyterlab.sh` to start-up JupyterLab.
+In the container execute `./jupyterlab.sh` to start JupyterLab.
 To access your notebooks via the containerized JupyterLab session, copy and paste the localhost URL into your local browser.

 ## Disclaimer

 To keep image sizes as small as possible one would actually not set up several conda environments, e.g. Python kernels, in a single container.
 Each kernel should rather get its own container.

-However, here I have tried to reproduce the "one JupyterLab instance accesses them all" kernel user experience, that you get by any typical OS-based installation,  as close as possible.
-What is presented here is certainly rather meant as a (thought-)exercise, and the workflows might not at all be recommendable for productive use.
+However, here I have tried to reproduce the "one JupyterLab instance accesses them all" kernel user experience, that you get by any typical OS-based installation.
+What is presented here is rather meant as a (thought) exercise, and the workflows might not at all be ready/recommendable for productive use.

 ## References